sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 * Wednesday 1 April, 7-10pm - first round auditions
 * Sunday 12 April, 10am-6pm - recalls (by invitation)

-The workshop, auditions and recalls will all take place at King’s Square Community Centre, Blackwell House, Pankhurst Terrace, London EC1Y 8DY
+The workshop, auditions and recalls will all take place at King Square Community Centre, Blackwell House, Pankhurst Terrace, London EC1Y 8DY

 Please email [curious@sedos.co.uk](mailto:curious@sedos.co.uk) if you would like us to email you when the full audition notice is released (late January 2026).